 Project Team Biographies

-Chris is a Senior Lecturer in History at the University of Canterbury.
+Chris is an Associate Professor in History at the University of Canterbury.
 He is especially interested in the thought of medieval chroniclers, and in the way in which ideas were transmitted and received in the Middle Ages.
 His publications include Eclipse of Empire?
 Perceptions of the Western Empire and its rulers in Late-Medieval France (Brepols, 2007) and the edited collection John of Paris: Beyond Royal and Papal Power (Brepols, 2015).

 Chris co-edited Treasures of the University of Canterbury Library (2011) for Canterbury University Press and, in 2017, the collections "A World of Empires.
 Claiming and Assigning Imperial Authority in the High and Late Middle Ages" with Klaus Oschema and Christoph Mauntel (The Medieval History Journal 20, no. 2) and, with Stephen Winter, Magna Carta and New Zealand: History, Law and Politics in Aotearoa (Palgrave Macmillan, 2017).
 He has served as President of the Australian & New Zealand Association for Medieval & Early Modern Studies since 2015.